activiste/THERE-IS-A-CVE/README.md

   <img src="https://img.shields.io/badge/Warning-%F0%9F%9A%A8-red" alt="Warning" />
 </h2>
 <p align="center">
-  <strong>Note for Windows users :</strong> You may encounter issues running this tool on Windows.
+  <strong>Note for Windows users:</strong> You may encounter issues running this tool on Windows.
 It is recommended to use a Linux virtual machine to ensure full functionality.
 </p>